loneyeti/snowscribe/memory-bank/progress.md

 - **Homepage Functionality**:
   - `HomePageClientWrapper.tsx` displays projects for logged-in user.
   - `CreateProjectModal.tsx` for new project creation.
+  - **Project Deletion**: Users can now delete projects from the homepage via a delete button on `ProjectCard.tsx`, a confirmation dialog, and an API call to `DELETE /api/projects/[projectId]`.
+The UI updates immediately.
 - **Project Dashboard (`ProjectDashboardClient.tsx` & `AppShell.tsx`)**:
   - **Navigation**: Functional sidebar (`PrimarySidebar.tsx`) and header (`AppHeader.tsx`) managed by `AppShell.tsx`.
   - **Manuscript Section**: